shelbymscott/shelbymscott.github.io/_NDSEGConference/NDSEGConference.md

 </p>

 <p>
-Loeffler and Flaxman use a Bayesian spatio-temporal point process model in order to differentiate between gun crimes that clustered but non-diffusing gun violence and clustered gun violence resulting from diffusion.
+Loeffler and Flaxman use a Bayesian spatio-temporal point process model in order to differentiate between gun crimes that are clustered but non-diffusing and clustered gun crime resulting from diffusion.
 Their paper works exclusively with gun violence data collected from an Acoustic Gunshot Locator System (AGLS), while our dataset contains all of the spatio-temporally logged gun crimes that occurred in 2008 in Chicago, Illinois.
 The process used calculates the conditional intensity, $\lambda(x,y,t)$, of gun crime.
 This conditional intensity is composed of two parts: a background rate and a self-excitatory rate, which can be distinguished from one another.
 The equation used is:
 $$
 \lambda(x,y,t) = m_0 \mu(x,y,t)
 $$
 $$
 + \theta \sum_{i:t_i < t}^{}\omega \exp(-\omega(t-t_i))\frac{1}{2\pi \sigma^2} \exp(-((x-x_i)^2) + (y-y_i)^2/(2\sigma^2)),
 $$
-where $\mu(x,y,t)$ is the background intensity, estimated with an Epanechnikov kernel and weighted by $m_0$.
-Then, we have the self-excitatory kernel, which is Gaussian distributed.
+where the first term, $\mu(x,y,t)$, is the background intensity, estimated with an Epanechnikov kernel and weighted by $m_0$.
+The second term is the self-excitatory kernel, which is Gaussian distributed.
 The parameters of this equation include $\theta$, which gives the number of shootings triggered by any particular shooting.
 Other important parameters include $\omega$ and $\sigma$, which are the temporal and spatial length scales, respectively.
 The algorithm implements Hamiltonian Monte Carlo sampling to explore the parameter space.
 We run four chains for 1000 iterations, with 500 draws used as burn-in, giving a total of 2000 draws.
 </p>

 </details>